reactjs/react.dev/content/docs/conditional-rendering.md

 ### Preventing Component from Rendering

 In rare cases you might want a component to hide itself even though it was rendered by another component.
-To do this return `null` instead of its render output.
+To do this return `null` or `false` instead of its render output.

 In the example below, the `<WarningBanner />` is rendered depending on the value of the prop called `warn`.
 If the value of the prop is `false`, then the component does not render: